network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-Whenever a network path is actively being used at its full capacity, if the bottleneck link has poor buffer management then it may allow an overly large queue to build up, resulting in high latency for the traffic in that queue.
+Whenever a network path is actively being used at its full capacity, if the bottleneck link has poor buffer management then it may allow an overly large queue to build up, resulting in high delay for the traffic in that queue.
 Although bufferbloat significantly degrades user experience, the impact can be transitory.
 On a network that is generally underutilized